Wildlife management and land management go hand-in-hand. There can not be one without the other.

 As residents of Wisconsin, we are blessed with a beautiful array of both migratory and resident bird populations.
 Unfortunately, we rarely see most of these unique birds when looking out our back window.
 You can visit parks and wildlife preserves in anticipation of catching a glimpse of these unique specimen, but many of us do not have the time or knowledge of where to find these birds.
 Some people will make attempts to lure birds in with varieties of different bird seed, elegantly painted bird baths, and even bird houses fit for a queen.
 However, until you start landscaping your property with bird-friendly shrubs and trees, you will not be able to truly experience the full potential of Wisconsin’s avian population.

-This past spring, the village board passed a resolution to recognize International Migratory Bird Day (PDF).
-Resolving to recognize IMBD, moves Chenequa closer towards its larger goals of preservation of the great outdoors and its inhabitants.
-IMBD celebrates and brings attention to one of the most important and spectacular events in the Americas — bird migration.
+This past spring, the village board passed a resolution to recognize World Migratory Bird Day (PDF).
+Resolving to recognize WMBD, moves Chenequa closer towards its larger goals of preservation of the great outdoors and its inhabitants.
+WMBD celebrates and brings attention to one of the most important and spectacular events in the Americas — bird migration.
 Bird Day is celebrated in Canada, the United States, Mexico, Central and South America, and the Caribbean.
 Public awareness and concern are crucial components of migratory bird conservation.
 Citizens who are enthusiastic about birds, informed about threats, and empowered to become involved in addressing those threats, can make a tremendous contribution to maintaining healthy bird populations.
 By modeling what can be done and involving people, their interest and involvement in stewardship can grow.
-One of the most successful vehicles for public education on migratory birds is International Migratory Bird Day (IMBD).
-Visit the International Migratory Birds website for more information.
+One of the most successful vehicles for public education on migratory birds is World Migratory Bird Day (WMBD).
+Visit the World Migratory Bird Day website for more information.

 Cats, Birds and You brochure (PDF)